Outside

 Gravel, sand, and soft dirt are a wheelchair user's kryptonite.
 You may not expect it, but most power and manual wheelchairs sink right into pockets of sand.
 Smooth, concrete sidewalks and walkways are definitely the most accessible for people who use wheelchairs, canes, walkers, scooters, or any other kind of mobility device.
 32-inches is usually wide enough to accommodate these devices, and is also the ADA standard for public places like parks.

-Since we know that 32 inches is wide enough to accommodate most wheelchairs and other mobility devices, we should also keep this in mind when parking our vehicles.
-It takes about 5-6 feet to safely load/unload a wheelchair.
-Whether your guest has an accessible van, truck, SUV, or car, please extend a parking courtesy to those who may need it, and let your other guests know.
+When it comes to the parking situation at holiday gatherings, make sure to leave enough room in between each one.
+32 inches should be wide enough for wheelchair users to fit between.
+Accessible vehicles also need about 5-6 feet to safely load/unload a wheelchair or other type of mobility aid.
+Whether your guest has an accessible van, truck, SUV, or car, please extend a parking courtesy to those who may need it, and make sure that your other guests know.

 Before you do anything, such as buying or building your own ramp, make sure to talk to the host about your accessibility needs.
 You may discover that they already have a solution.